expectedparrot/edsl/docs/scenarios.rst

     scenarios = [Scenario({"item": item}) for item in ["color", "food"]]

-We can inspect the scenarios to see that they have been created correctly:
+We can inspect the scenarios:

 .. code-block:: python